ocelot-engineering/design-patterns-javascript/README.md

 -   Define the idea of a homogeneous collections and store data related to those ranges.
 -   Avoids redundancy when storing data.

+#### Proxy

+-   A class that functions as an interface to a particular resource, That resource may be remote, expensive to construct, or may require logging or some other added functionality.
+-   A proxy has the same interface as the underlying object.
+-   To create a proxy, simply replicate the existing interface of an object.
+-   Add relevant functionality to the redefined member functions.
+-   Different proxies (communication, logging, caching, etc.) have completely different behaviours.

 ## Miscellaneous notes

 -   Fluent interfaces return this so calls can be chained.